Early in-person voting starts in Wisconsin amid lawsuits - NewsBreak

 Barnes voted in Milwaukee on Tuesday morning before leading a rally with union workers to vote at Fiserv Forum.
 Johnson held a rally in a conservative Milwaukee suburb, a crucial area for Republicans needed to blunt Democratic turnout in Milwaukee and liberal Madison.

 Former President Barack Obama planned a Saturday rally with Democratic candidates in Milwaukee.
 Obama recently cut television ads for both Evers and Barnes.
-There are no announced plans for President Joe Biden to campaign in the state.
-He won Wisconsin in 2020 but his approval ratings are below 50%.
+There are no announced plans for President Joe Biden, who won Wisconsin in 2020 but whose approval ratings are below 50%, to campaign in the state.